carrionalfredo/Capstone_1/readme.md

 ## Dataset

 The dataset used in this project is a dataset of 2148 600x600px jpeg images of pistachios, 1232 of Kirmizi type and 916 of Siirt type.
-This dataset was obtained from [Visualdata.io](https://visualdata.io), and can be found in this [link](https://visualdata.io/discovery/dataset/906f860910230c325f1fa63da88f6c847a06724a)
+This dataset was obtained from [Visualdata.io](https://visualdata.io), and can be found in this [link](https://visualdata.io/discovery/dataset/906f860910230c325f1fa63da88f6c847a06724a).

+The dataset used in thsi project can be downloaded form thsi [link](https://github.com/carrionalfredo/Capstone_1/blob/main/dataset/Pistachio_image_Dataset.zip).

 ![Dataset source](https://www.mdpi.com/electronics/electronics-11-00981/article_deploy/html/images/electronics-11-00981-g001.png)
 [source: Visualdata.io](https://visualdata.io/discovery/dataset/906f860910230c325f1fa63da88f6c847a06724a)